 Health Net’s Health Education Department offers health education resources to its Cal MediConnect members.

 Health education programs

 Health education materials on various topics are available to members in approved threshold languages upon request.
 Topics include weight management, diabetes, heart health, fall prevention, and more.
 Providers and Cal MediConnect members may request health education materials by calling the Health Net Health Education Information Line at 800-804-6074 (TTY: 711).

 Clinical practice guidelines

 Health Net’s evidence-based clinical practice guidelines are updated at least every other year and when new scientific evidence or national standards are published.
-Centene’s Corporate Clinical Policy Committee and/or Health Net’s Medical Advisory Council (MAC) adopt the clinical practice guidelines and tools, which are available on the Health Net provider portal.
-Providers who do not have access to the Internet may contact the Health Net Provider Services Center to request printed copies of these guidelines.
+Centene’s Corporate Clinical Policy Committee and/or Health Net’s Medical Advisory Council (MAC) adopt the clinical practice guidelines and tools, which are available on the Health Net provider website.
+Providers who do not have access to the internet may contact the Health Net Provider Services Center to request printed copies of these guidelines.